Kia India: Products

-Kia India is producing several models that was developed specifically for the Indian market, namely the SP2i version of the Seltos and the sub-4 metre SUV Sonet.
-The plant also manufactures the Kia Carnival exclusively for the domestic market.
-Within less than four years of operations, in December 2022 the company announced that it has achieved a milestone of 600,000 vehicle sales.
+Kia India produces several models that were developed specifically for the Indian market, namely the SP2i version of the Seltos and the sub-4 metre SUV Sonet.
+Within less than four years of operations, in May 2023 the company announced that it has achieved a milestone of 700,000 vehicle sales.

+By November 2024, the firm had exported over 100,000 CKD kits from the Anantapur plant.